Subcontracting

 Transcript:

-And, in addition, it’s possible to order products from a contract manufacturer so you can free-issue materials from your own inventory to the subcontractor.
+You order completed products from a contract manufacturer and free-issue materials from your own inventory to them.

 In MRPeasy, a subcontractor is defined as any other vendor in the procurement section.

-To do that, let’s choose the subcontractor from the “workstation group,” to whom this operation will be assigned.
+To do that, we choose the subcontractor from the “workstation group,” to whom this operation will be assigned.

 By using the setup and cycle time fields, we can enter the estimated time it takes for this process.